User Experience and Customer Experience: Definitions, Roles, and Issues

 Design Thinking

-creative, iterative methodology centered on deep understanding of needs to generate innovative solutions.
+creative, iterative methodology centred on a deep understanding of needs to generate innovative solutions.

 Customer Experience